atlas604/behavioral-cloning/README.md

 The model learns to steer based on the camera images and steering angle data collected from manually driving in the simulator.

-My project includes the following files:
+The project includes the following files:

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous model